 I was fortunate, last year, to be able to watch the play of Small Island via a link at the Savoy Cinema, Nottingham.
-I wasn’t sure what it would be like, never having done something like this before but I thoroughly enjoyed it.
+I wasn’t sure what it would be like, never having done something like this before, but I thoroughly enjoyed it.
 After, I heard that on the opening night, that there had been a standing ovation and I am not surprised.
-Sadly, Andrea was unable experience the audience’s reaction. e9bfe5
+Sadly, Andrea was unable to experience the audience’s reaction. e9bfe5

 Her love of writing was inspired by the books she read, and she recognised the difference they could make to the reader by her own experience when she read.

 Her writing career began after she attended a workshop for writers and then enrolled on a writing course, in 1989, which was around the time that her father died.
-It took her seven years to complete the course and it inspired to write the books that she could not find, the ones that told the ‘untold’ stories of black people in England at that time.
+It took her seven years to complete the course, and it inspired to write the books that she could not find, the ones that told the ‘untold’ stories of black people in England at that time.

-It’s not sure if the title of her third book was influenced by the 1962 song Lemon tree.
+It’s not sure if the title of her third book was influenced by the 1962 song Lemon Tree.
 The refrain says, ‘Lemon tree, very pretty, and the lemon flower is sweet.
 But the fruit of the poor lemon is impossible to eat…’ describing the life and times of the character Faith Jackson.

-Andrea’s third book and perhaps the books she is most known for, was Small Island.
+Andrea’s third book and perhaps the books she is most known for was Small Island.
 It was published in 2004.
 The story is set in Jamaica and England during World War ll.
 The main characters, Hortense and Gilbert, were based on her parents, which Andrea revealed during a BBC documentary about the book just before she passed away in February 2019.
 Their individual struggles of adaptation to a culture they did not know, disappointment and outright racism.
 Their interactions to the new friendly and hostile relationships while trying to maintain (in the case of Hortense) her sense of pride of coming to the ‘Mother Land’.
 Only things were not as she expected.

-During her life Andrea won many awards, including The Whitbread Book of the Year; the Orange Prize; Commonwealth Writers’ Prize and the Walter Scott Prize.
+During her life, Andrea won many awards, including The Whitbread Book of the Year; the Orange Prize; Commonwealth Writers’ Prize and the Walter Scott Prize.
 Her books were also nominated and shortlisted for many other awards too.

 Andrea Levy passed away on 14th February 2019, aged 62.